pg07codes/pg07codes.github.io/readme.md

 # Resume
 ```
 - it is the source code of my resume
-- built using template from styleshout.com
+- quickly built using template from the world wide web
 ```